vrajpurohit7/cse15l-lab-reports/lab-report-4-week-8.md

 The Test failed for our code and the error is as shown:
 ![Image](4-sp1-2.png)

+The test also failed for the other team and we had the same wrong output as above.

 ---
 ## Snippet 2
 Test file for Snippet 2: